Ohio Youth Institute

 FURTHER OPPORTUNITIES FOR OHIO YOUTH INSTITUTE PARTICIPANTS

-The Global Youth Institute: six exceptional students at the Ohio Youth Institute will be competitively selected to represent the State of Ohio as delegates at the Global Youth Institute, held in Des Moines, October 15-17.
-There, they will join over 300 other outstanding high school students and teachers from across the United States and around the world for an exciting three-day program to interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from 75 countries attending the World Food Prize's annual international symposium.
+The Global Youth Institute: The top students at the Ohio Youth Institute will be competitively selected to represent the State of Ohio as delegates at the Global Youth Institute, held in Des Moines, October 13-15, 2016.
+There, they will join 400 other outstanding high school students and teachers from across the United States and around the world for an exciting three-day program to interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from over 65 countries attending the World Food Prize's annual international symposium.

 By participating in the Global Youth Institute, students are eligible to apply for a prestigious Borlaug-Ruan International Internship or USDA Wallace-Carver Fellowship.